-A lot happened for the Seminoles since 1981, such as three National Championships, 15 ACC titles, three Heisman Trophy winners and 35 consensus All-Americans.
+A lot happened for the Seminoles from 1981 up to that point, such as three National Championships, 15 ACC titles, three Heisman Trophy winners and 35 consensus All-Americans.
 When college football’s all-time bowl streak ended, everyone took shots at FSU, but people should really just appreciate such an impressive feat.

 Going 41 years with a winning record in the regular season and posting 36-straight years of bowl eligibility is amazing, but all streaks must come to an end.
 The fact that a team made a bowl game every season I have been alive, plus another 10 years on top of that, is wild.

-But this isn’t the time to be embarrassed as a streak ends.
+But this isn’t the time to be embarrassed.
 It’s time to celebrate that it happened, and how no other program ever made more consecutive bowl games in FBS football history.
 It does suck it was ended by a in the Florida Gators, but the longest bowl streak they ever had was 22-straight seasons.